OSAC logo

 Under the Cultural Prosperity Act and the Antiques Ordinance, the unlicensed export of antiques from the country is considered a criminal act.
 When arriving in Sri Lanka, ensure your luggage does not contain prohibited or restricted items, such as weapons, ammunition, explosives, gold, narcotics, and pornography.
 Read the U.S. Department of State’s webpage on customs and import restrictions for information on what you cannot take into or out of other countries.

-The Government of Sri Lanka has strict restrictions on all imports.
 A country-specific listing of items/goods prohibited from being exported to the country or that are otherwise restricted is available from the U.S. International Trade Agency website.

 Processing